lakshyagarg96/Sentiment-analysis-using-Sequence-models/README.md

 # Sentiment-analysis-using-Sequence-models
 In this notebook we will apply different sequence architectures starting from RNN, LSTM, GRU, and bi directional RNN to predict the sentiment associated to a sentence.
+Either positive class 1 or neutral class 0

 An open source UCI dataset is used to train the model link: https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences